EddieDel/uvm_projects/04_AXI_project/README.md

 # AXI4 Master VIP (WiP)

-Work in progress UVM testbench for an AXI4 slave, with Register Abstraction Layer (RAL) integration and multiple agents for write and read channels.
+Work in progress UVM testbench for an AXI4 slave, with multiple agents for write and read channels.

 ### EDA Playground
 1. Open: https://edaplayground.com/x/dPxT